worktheclock/replit.github.io/Teams/SimpleAutograding.md

 ![](https://static.ritza.co/repl/teachers-01-autograding/05-clicking-install.png)

-Because we installed PyTest in the main version of the template, it will automatically be installed in students' versions the first time they run code, so they won't have to complete these steps in their copies.
+Because we installed PyTest in the main version of the project, it will automatically be installed in students' versions the first time they run code, so they won't have to complete these steps in their copies.

 ## Running the tests